 The early disciples and apostles of Christ experienced all the sufferings and tribulations we would ever experience in this evil, fallen, and hostile world for Christ’s sake.

-The Scripture offers us a clear account and testimony of how they endured and rejoiced in their tribulations and persecutions for Christ’s sake so that we may learn from them, have comfort and hope, and be encouraged, challenged, and motivated to endure persecution for Christ’s sake and even rejoice in our trials or tribulations (Rom.
+The Scripture offers us a clear account and testimony of how they endured and rejoiced in their tribulations and persecutions for Christ’s sake so that we may learn from them, have comfort and hope, and be encouraged, challenged, and motivated to endure persecution for Christ’s sake and even rejoice during our tribulation (Rom.
 15:4).

 The Scripture testifies that the early disciples and apostles of Christ counted it all joy when they were beaten, imprisoned, and persecuted for the sake of Christ.